typoniels/schema_org/Readme.en.md

 ## Links

 *   A full documentation for schema you'll find on: http://schema.org/
-*   If you need to test your schema data, visit this testing tool: https://search.google.com/structured-data/testing-tool
+*   If you need to test your schema data, try this testing tools: https://search.google.com/structured-data/testing-tool or https://search.google.com/test/rich-results
 *   More information about structured data: https://developers.google.com/search/docs/guides/intro-structured-data